-If it should be necessary to publish additional or revised information to competitors at the common launch area, a pink flag will be raised at the signals point.
+If it should be necessary to publish additional or revised information to competitors at the common launch area, a pink flag will be raised at the signals point before the start of the launch period.
 The competitor should attend in person or send a responsible crew member to the signals point.
 The information will be given verbally and a written copy may be displayed.
 All competitors will be deemed to have proper notice of the information.
 Alternatively, an official may circulate a written notice to each balloon and obtain the signature of the competitor or crew member.